Optimal estimation of the null distribution in large-scale inference

 \subsection{Large-scale inference}

 In many modern scientific fields, the researcher is faced with the problem of simultaneously considering a very large number of hypothesis tests.
-For the sake of discussion, let us consider a researcher armed with \(z\)-scores \(X_1,...,X_n\), each of which represents a test statistic corresponding to a hypothesis test.
-Traditionally, it is assumed a \(z\)-score follows exactly the standard normal distribution if its corresponding hypothesis is null.
-To simplify matters, let us also assume the \(z\)-score follows a normal distribution with unit variance but nonzero mean if its corresponding hypothesis is nonnull, that is to say,
+Consider \(z\)-scores, \(X_1,...,X_n\), each of which represents a test statistic corresponding to a hypothesis test.
+Traditionally, it is assumed a \(z\)-score follows exactly the standard normal distribution if its corresponding hypothesis is null, and a shifted normal if its corresponding hypothesis is nonnull,